ubio/node-framework/README.md

 See [documentation](docs) for detailed usage information.

+## Known Issues

+- ESNext breaks decorators. `mesh-ioc` does not work with TypeSCript target ES2022 and onwards.
+Please use `"target": "es2020" in `tsconfig.json` for now.

 ## Roadmap

 We have a high-level plan to introduce changes to better align the applications we build across the stack, along with simultaneously bringing in some DX.